-Ivan Krastev is a Bulgarian political scientist.
+Ivan Krastev is a Bulgarian political scientist and contributing opinion writer for the International New York Times.
 He is chairman of the Centre for Liberal Strategies, Sofia, and permanent fellow at the Institute for Human Sciences in Vienna (IWM).
 He is a founding board member of the European Council on Foreign Relations.
+In 2012 Foreign Policy and Prospect named Ivan Krastev among the 100 most influential intellectuals in the world.

 His latest books in English are Democracy Disrupted (2014); In Mistrust We Trust: Can Democracy Survive When We Don’t Trust Our Leaders?
 (2013); and The Anti-American Century, co-edited with Alan McPherson, (CEU Press, 2007).

-His new book, The Light that Failed, co-authored with Steven Holmes, describes how the west managed to win the cold war but lose the peace.
-It will be published by Penguin Press in spring 2019.
+His new book, The Light that Failed, co-authored with Stephen Holmes, describes how the west managed to win the cold war but lose the peace.
+It will be published by Penguin Press in October 2019.

 ‘To read this book is to be in the company of one of the great European minds of today.
 With his characteristic combination of perceptiveness and sympathy, Ivan Krastev gives us in this learned essay just what we need to understand Europe’s crisis — and to contemplate our own.’ — Timothy Snyder